RobotecAI/RobotecGPULidar/docs/Ros2Extension.md

 2. Copy `<build-dir>/RobotecGPULidar.dll` and all depend libraries located in `<build-dir>` to appropriate directory in your RGLUnityPlugin.
 3. Copy all ROS2 libraries from `<build-dir>/ros2_standalone/` to `Ros2ForUnity\Plugins\Windows\x86_64` directory.
 Skip for duplicates.

-In this case, RGL's ROS2 standalone build is dependent on ROS2ForUnity's ROS2 standalone build.
+RGL's ROS2 standalone build is dependent on ROS2ForUnity's ROS2 standalone build.
 RobotecGPULidar library will find ROS2 because ROS2ForUnity sets environment variable `Path` for the ROS2 libraries.

 ## Usage